Scalar conservation law in a bounded domain with strong source at boundary: Introduction

-The term $G$ is called a \emph{relaxation} \cite{Liu87} if $\partial_uG\ge0$ and there is $\varrho=\varrho(t,x)$ such that $G(\cdot,\cdot,\varrho)=0$.
-In this case, $G$ acts as a source (resp. sink) when $u$ is less (resp. greater) than $\varrho$.
-In this paper, we restrict the discussion to a typical choice $G=V(x)(u-\varrho)$ with some function $V>0$, and aim at understanding the effect on the boundary discontinuities caused by \emph{extremely strong relaxation}.
-Consider the one-dimensional case $\Omega=(0,1)$ with $J=J(u)$.
-Suppose that $V\to\infty$ as $x\to0$, $1$ and $\varrho$ is compatible to the boundary data: $(\varrho-u_b)|_{I\times\{0,1\}}=0$.
+Suppose that $V(x)>0$, then $G=G(t,x,u)$ satisfies that $\partial_uG>0$ and $G(\cdot,\cdot,\varrho)\equiv0$, i.e., $G$ acts as a source (resp. sink) when $u$ is less (resp. greater) than $\varrho$.
+When $\varrho$ is a constant, \eqref{eq:bl}--\eqref{eq:source} can be viewed as a conservation system with \emph{relaxation} introduced in \cite{Liu87}, with the first component degenerated to a stationary solution.
+In this paper, we aim at understanding the effect on the boundary discontinuities caused by \emph{extremely strong perturbation}.
+Roughly speaking, suppose that $V\to\infty$ as $x\to0$, $1$ and choose $\varrho$ that is compatible to the boundary data: $\varrho|_{x=0}=\alpha$, $\varrho|_{x=1}=\beta$.
 We define the $L^\infty$ entropy solution and prove the well-posedness.
 We then investigate its behavior near the boundaries and show that the appearance of discontinuity is dependent on the \emph{integrability} of $V$.
-Generally speaking, \begin{itemize} \item If $V$ is integrable, the boundary condition provides a set of possible values for $u$ at $x=0$ and $x=1$, respectively.
-These values can be different from $u_b$, and the compatibility conditions are not necessary here. \item If the integral of $V$ is divergent at $x\in\{0,1\}$, an energy estimate prevents $u$ from formulating discontinuity at the boundaries, and one always observes continuous flux there. \end{itemize}
+Generally speaking, \begin{itemize} \item If $V$ is integrable, the boundary condition provides a set of possible values for $u$ at $x=0$ (resp. $x=1$) which can be different from $\alpha$ (resp. $\beta$).
+The compatibility conditions are not necessary here. \item If the integral of $V$ is divergent at $x\in\{0,1\}$, $u$ satisfies an energy estimate which prescribes the boundary values in a weak sense, and one always observes continuous flux at the boundaries. \end{itemize}